 - Communication with a server based on the protocol described in [MS-TURNBWM] that supports network bandwidth utilization management and access control.
 The server is known as a bandwidth policy server.
 The bandwidth policy server uses this protocol to determine any policy constraints that necessitate avoiding viable media paths that could potentially be used for media flow. - Enforces bandwidth policy constraints and ensures that policy restricted paths are not used for media flow. - Periodically reports to the bandwidth policy server the path and the bandwidth being utilized by the media session.

-Sections 1.8, 2, and 3 of this specification are normative and can contain the terms MAY, SHOULD, MUST, MUST NOT, and SHOULD NOT as defined in RFC 2119.
-Sections 1.5 and 1.9 are also normative but cannot contain those terms.
+Sections 1.5, 1.8, 1.9, 2, and 3 of this specification are normative.
 All other sections and examples in this specification are informative.

 1.1 Glossary